doubleedesign/comet-components/docs/notes/phpstorm.md

 ![Sass file watcher](./images/phpstorm-scss-filewatcher.png)

-At the time of writing this, I have two watchers set up:
+At the time of writing this, I have two SCSS watchers set up:

 1. To compile the core package's individual components' SCSS files to CSS files in the same directory
 2. To compile the `blocks.scss` file in the WordPress plugin package, which imports files from the core package; the